UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 - Log into our Docker Hub account by running `sudo docker login` on the AWS instance;

 ### Build a Docker image on the AWS instance
-`git clone` this repository on the AWS instance, run `git checkout Dockerized` to switch to the `Dockerized` branch Go to the root folder of this application.
+`git clone` this repository on the AWS instance, run `git checkout Docker` to switch to the `Docker` branch Go to the root folder of this application.
 Run `sudo docker build . --platform linux/amd64 -t <DockerHub-user-name>/cs122b-p5-murphy:v1 `
 - `-t` means giving this image a tag
 - replace `<DockerHub-user-name>` with the username you just registered